 Adverse Childhood Experiences Interview with Dr. Gabor Mate – Dr. Gabor Mate explains why relationships and connecting a caring community are important for the healthy development of kids.

 Search Institute, “Developmental Relationships” – Search Institute has identified five elements—expressed in 20 specific actions—that make relationships powerful in young people’s lives.
-Additionally, check out Search Institute’s Blog to with additional resources and stories related to staying connected with youth.
+Additionally, check out Search Institute’s Blog with additional resources and stories related to staying connected with youth.

-SUBSTANCE USE PREVENTION
+YOUTH SUBSTANCE USE PREVENTION

 Valley Resources for Healthy Teens Services for Teens in the Snoqualmie Valley and Riverview School District areas.